Estimates of Beta_0 and Beta_1:

 Appendices

-All of these methods are examples of models we can specify.
+These are all examples of “models” we can specify.
 Let’s focus on the linear prediction.
 Some questions:

 Advertising